Jailbreaking and Mitigation of Vulnerabilities in Large Language Models: Jailbreak Attack Methods and Techniques

-Model-based attacks target the internal architecture or training process of LLMs to introduce exploitable vulnerabilities.
+Model-exploiting attacks target the internal architecture, training process, or inference mechanism of LLMs to introduce or exploit vulnerabilities.
 These attacks are challenging to detect and mitigate, as they alter the model directly rather than relying on input prompt manipulation.